Women in the Sasanian Empire: The role of the woman in the Sasanian family

-According to Skalmowski, the Matigan-i Hazar Datistan is a text that describes the laws of the Sasanian family.
+According to Wojciech Skalmowski, the Matigan-i Hazar Datistan is a text that describes the laws of the Sasanian family.
 Skalmowski says that many laws have to do with who inherits and succeeds things that belong to the family and he says these laws are important for keeping the family belongings together.
 According to Skalmowsky, members of the family have clearly defined positions and the family stays close to produce successors to the male family members.

 He says that the master of the house is the guardian of his wife or multiple wives, his children and siblings.
 Skalmowski says, no law specified who shared the family property so the brothers of the master of the family shared it.
 Skalmowsky says that if a father dies, the brothers enter a partnership so the land doesn't get broken up and can stay large and profitable.
 He says that women have important positions as part of the family because they provide children and helped keep the family together.
 He argues that women are so close to their families because husbands are allowed to divorce their wives and if that ever happened the family still wants to have legal ties to her.

-According to the Matiyan i hazer Datistan:
+According to the Matiyan-i Hazar Datistan: